Tuesday, November 14, 2017

 4. The Prophet's Song

-Brian May went bonkers and pulled-out all the stops for his magnum opus and Queen's very longest, the just shy of eight and a half minute "The Prophet's Song".
-May worked on the arrangement for a long while before oodles of time was then spent in studio piecing it together.
+Brian May went bonkers and pulled-out all the stops for his magnum opus and Queen's longest, the just shy of eight and a half minute "The Prophet's Song".
+May worked on the arrangement for a while before oodles more time was then spent in the studio piecing it together.
 The vocal canon that appears in the middle is the most jaw-dropping moment on any Queen song; Freddie harmonizing with himself in real time as his voice pans and loops around the speakers.
 Lyrically, May took as much dark imagery from the Bible as well as elements of a disturbing dream he had to forge together a warning of doomed prophesies.
-The final "people of the earth" chorus literally gives me chills no matter how many hundreds of times I hear it.
+The final ultra-heavy "people of the earth" chorus literally gives me chills no matter how many hundreds of times I hear it.

 3. The March of the Black Queen

-Ever just topping out Brian May's ultimate prog-epic is Freddie Mercury's ultimate prog-epic, Queen II's paramount "The March of the Black Queen".
-To say this is the greatest Queen song of all time is not something I can logically dispute.
+Just topping out Brian May's ultimate prog-epic is Freddie Mercury's ultimate prog-epic, Queen II's paramount "The March of the Black Queen".
+To say that this is the greatest Queen song of all time is not something that I can logically dispute.
 It not only brought all of the band's incredibly ambitious ideas to ecstatic realization only two albums into their career, but it also mapped out a clear blueprint to follow for what became "Bohemian Rhapsody" and "The Prophet's Song" a few years later.
-Basically, all the proof that Queen was at one point a progressive rock band to rival all others can be found with "Black Queen".
-No song in the band's entire repertoire is as complex and dazzling and if you had but six and a half minutes only to demonstrate what this band was most impressively capable of, this would be your example.
+Basically, all the proof that Queen was at one point a progressive rock band to rival all others can be found here.
+No song in the band's entire repertoire is as complex and dazzling, and if you had but six and a half minutes only to demonstrate what this band was most impressively capable of, this would be your example.

 2. These Are the Days of Our Lives